-You might argue that you can do that with your airpods or your deep-into-ear earbuds.
+You might argue that you can do that with your Airpods or your deep-in-ear earbuds.
 No, sorry, you just can't.
 If you haven't tried bone conduction, it might be hard to persuade you.

 Nothing like that happens with bone conduction headphones.
 Your ears are free all day while the headset is on.
 If you have a friend who owns bone conduction headphones, ask them to loan them to you for just one day and you will see :)

 Or, get your own pair, and you can be the techno-savvy wiz introducing this fascinating new tech to your friends.